voint/Global-Currency-Reserve/README.md

 License
 ===========================
-diplexcoin Core is released under the terms of the MIT license.
+Global-Currency-Reserve Core is released under the terms of the MIT license.
 See http://opensource.org/licenses/MIT for more information.